Login

 • drivers of economic development in EU: capital city-regions, cities and towns, metropolitan and large areas.
 Comparative case studies (Rome, Berlin Paris, Vienna, London, Madrid, Great region, etc.)

-Modelling in ETerritorial Planning: from theory to practice
+Module 2: Modelling in EU Territorial Planning: from theory to practice (8 hours)

-• From the review of Territorial Agenda 2030 to new relationship between firms and territory (i.e. industrial metabolism, Industry 4.0, Smart Specialisation Strategy Plus, Technology applied to Creative industry, etc.)
+• From the review of Territorial Agenda 2030 to new relationship between firms and territory (i.e. industrial metabolism, Industry 4.0, Smart Specialisation Strategy, Technology applied to Creative industry, etc.)

 • Cities in Europe: networks and economic development models, new functionality, challenges by Urban Agenda 2030